Tetum language

 Tetum (Tetun [ˈt̪et̪un̪]; Bahasa Tetun; Tétum [ˈtɛtũ]) is an Austronesian language spoken on the island of Timor.
-It is one of the official languages of Timor-Leste and it is also spoken in Belu Regency in Indonesian West Timor.
+It is one of the official languages of Timor-Leste and it is also spoken in Belu Regency and Malaka Regency, which form the eastern part of Indonesian West Timor adjoining Timor-Leste.

 There are two main forms of Tetum as a language: